Actyx/Actyx/web/developer.actyx.com/docs/pond/fish-parameters/fish-id.md

 ## Constructing a good FishId

-Because the FishId is used for caching, it’s important that if two Fish have the same `fishId`, they are really the same fish.
-We have split the FishId intro three parts, to make it easy to conform to this requirement:
+Because the `fishId` is used for caching, it’s important that if two Fish have the same `fishId`, they are really the same fish.
+We have split the id intro three parts, to make it easy to conform to this requirement:

+### `entityType`

-- `entityType` – This should be a string describing the general thing modelled by your Fish.
+This should be a string describing the general thing modelled by your Fish.
 It can be thought of as its namespace.
 In the apps we have written at Actyx, we used strings like "edge.ax.sf.User".
 But one could also be less formal and just take "User" as entityType.

+### `name`

-- `name` – The concrete thing the Fish identifies.
+The concrete thing the Fish identifies.
 For example the username.
-Sometimes the name is just "singleton", if there exists but one Fish of the sort.
+Sometimes the name is just "singleton", if there exists just one Fish of the sort.

+### `version`

-- `version` – A counter for logic changes in the Fish.
+A counter for logic changes in the Fish.
 Caching for Fish is persistent on disk.
 So when the _program code_ of a Fish is changed, it must also be considered a different Fish.
 Since "entityType" and "name" will still be the same, there is a plain version counter to identify code changes.

+You should never lower the version number.